connordbrown/phase-3-project/README.md

 Fahrenheit 451              Ray Bradbury             Read Queen
 ```

+Both the Bookstore Manager menu and Book Manager menu have nearly identical options, just for bookstores or books instead of customers.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first